Ideal for those who are new to project management and want to understand the language and principles of project management.

 The PRINCE2 Agile qualification also encompasses a Foundation level and a Practitioner level.

 As with the PRINCE2 Foundation, the PRINCE2 Agile Foundation course requires no previous qualifications or experience.
 Candidates will learn a range of agile concepts and techniques in addition to gaining an understanding of PRINCE2.
 They will then have the basic knowledge to understand how agile concepts work within a PRINCE2 environment; and the advantages of combining them in a single project environment.

 On the PRINCE2 Agile Practitioner course project managers learn how to use the structure and control of the PRINCE2 methodology alongside agile techniques.
 The PRINCE2 Agile Practitioner qualification has the same pre-requisites as PRINCE2 Practitioner i.e. PRINCE2 Foundation, PMP, CAPM or IPMA qualifications.

-The USA-based Project Management Institute (PMI) has the project management qualifications that are the most widely known and accepted around the world.
+The USA-based Project Management Institute (PMI) has the PM qualifications that are the most widely known and accepted around the world.
 There are qualifications like CAPM for project team members and a range of other qualifications for all levels up to programme managers.
 However, the best-known of the PMI qualifications is the PMP.

 Similar to the APM the PMI uses a Guide to the Body of Knowledge (PMBoK).
 Like the APM BoK, the PMBoK is a standard rather than a methodology like PRINCE2.
 However, the PMI version is more focused on process groups and tools.
 It has less focus on areas of competence such as leadership, team development and conflict management.
 The PMBoK is updated over time to recognise the fact that project management is a developing and growing field in which best practices are evolving.